BookLocal/BookLocal-contracts-v2.0/README.md

 # BookLocal-contracts-v2.0
 This repo contains the core smart contracts for BookLocal v2.0.
+For an overview, see interfaces in docs folder.

 ## Quick Test
 In a terminal, change into your favorite working directory, and type: